purinliang/HvBot/README.md

 ## Description

-HvBot is a program that helps you to automate some actions when playing a less-known web game.
-The game is one type of out-of-date RPG (Role-Playing Game) games, without colorful and vivid graphics but just like text-based RPG, but this feature makes it incredibly suitable for developing easy and simple automatically scripts, to learn and improve programming skills.
+HvBot is a program that helps you automate actions while playing a lesser-known out-of-date web game.
+The game is a type of RPG (Role-Playing Game) with a text-based interface instead of fancy graphics.
+This simplicity makes it perfect for developing easy and straightforward automation scripts, allowing you to learn and improve your programming skills.

 ## Game Description

 ### Character

-The character you control, maybe have some job, for example warrior or magician.
-The latest version HvBot only works for warrior job, more specifically a warrior using one-handed weapon and a shield.
+In the game, you control a character who can have different jobs, such as a warrior or a magician.
+However, the latest version of HvBot is specifically designed for the warrior job, particularly for warriors who use a one-handed weapon and a shield.

-- Basic status:
+- **Basic Status:**
-    - HP: Health Points.
+    - **HP:** Health Points, which represent the character's health.
-    - MP: Magic Points.
-Used for casting spells, for more information, look Spells.
+    - **MP:** Magic Points, used for casting spells (more details in the "Spells" section).
-    - SP: Spirit Points.
-Used for casting Weapon Skills, for more information, look Weapon Skills.
+    - **SP:** Spirit Points, used for casting Weapon Skills (more details in the "Weapon Skills" section).
-    - CP: Used for casting Weapon Skills, for more information, look Weapon Skills.
+    - **DP:** Used for casting Weapon Skills (more details in the "Weapon Skills" section).

-- Spells: Spells include supportive spells, which can give you some positive buffs.
-Or deprecating spells, which can give monsters negative debuffs.
-Or the other spells that deal damage to monsters, but useless to warrior job.
+- **Spells:** Spells in the game can be supportive, providing positive buffs to the character, or deprecating, inflicting negative debuffs on monsters.
+There are also spells that deal damage to monsters, but they are not useful for warrior characters.

-- Weapon Skills: Warrior job can use weapon skills, to deal vital damage to monsters.
+- **Weapon Skills:** Warrior characters can use special Weapon Skills that allow them to deal significant damage to monsters.

-- Status: Mostly supportive buffs, which can enhance the power of character, including offensive and defensive.
+- **Status:** These are mostly supportive buffs that enhance the character's power, both in offense and defense.

-- Consumables: Character can use consumables to recover basic status, for example HP Potion for recovering 100% HP immediately.
+- **Consumables:** Characters can use consumable items to recover their basic status.
+For example, an HP Potion can instantly restore 100% of the character's HP.

-### Monster
+### Monsters

-The monsters you battle with, including normal monsters or bosses.
-Some bosses can deal huge damage, and they are really dangerous to character.
+In the game, you will encounter various types of monsters, including normal monsters and bosses.
+Some bosses can inflict significant damage and pose a real threat to your character.

+- **Basic Status:** Monsters have three types of basic status:
+    - **HP:** Health Points
+    - **MP:** Magic Points
+    - **SP:** Spirit Points
-- Basic status: Monsters have 3 types of basic status, including HP, MP and SP.
-MP and SP are used to cast spell, dealing much more damage than normal attack.
+    - MP and SP are used by monsters to cast spells, which can cause much more damage than their normal attacks.

-- Status: The status monsters have, normally some debuffs you give to them.
-For example, "silenced" for cannot cast any spells, " weakened" for dealing less damage.
+- **Status:** Monsters can also have status effects, which are typically debuffs inflicted by the player.
+For example, a monster may be "silenced," meaning it cannot cast any spells, or "weakened," resulting in reduced damage output.

-- Boss: There are 4 types of bosses, including normal bosses, and special bosses.
+- **Bosses:** There are four types of bosses in the game, including normal bosses and special bosses.
+These bosses are typically more challenging to defeat and may require specific strategies to overcome.

 ## How to use

-### Run independently
+### Run Independently

-HvBot can be run independently, by just double-click the scripts (e.g. arena_controller.py and encounter_controller.py for automatically battle, income_statistics.py and stamina_statistics.py for data analysis).
+You can run HvBot independently by double-clicking on the scripts:

+- arena_controller.py or encounter_controller.py to automatically engage in battles.

+- income_statistics.py or stamina_statistics.py for data analysis purposes.

 ### Run with AriaBot

-However, the most efficient approach to use is to use with AriaBot.
+To maximize efficiency, it is recommended to use HvBot with AriaBot.

-AriaBot is a TelegramBot, and it can help you to control your computer to run some commands or python scripts automatically.
-It provides methods to start, monitor, control, interrupt, and close other commands or scripts running in its sub-threads or sub-processes.
+AriaBot is a TelegramBot that enables you to control your computer and automate the execution of commands or Python scripts.
+It offers a range of methods for starting, monitoring, controlling, interrupting, and closing other commands or scripts running within its sub-threads or sub-processes.

-AriaBot can start HvBot by command, and inspect the running status including automatically start arena or random encounter battle, or start battle with different strategy.
+By using AriaBot, you can start HvBot through a command and inspect its running status.
+Additionally, AriaBot allows you to automatically initiate battles in the arena or with random encounters.
+You can also customize the battle strategy based on your preferences.

+By leveraging the capabilities of AriaBot, you can enhance your control over HvBot and streamline your gaming experience.

 #### AriaBot Commands

+To control HvBot using AriaBot, you need to start the AriaBot server on your computer and send commands through the Telegram bot **@ArcticAriaBot**.

-The following is all the commands that can be used by AriaBot:
+Here are all the commands that can be used with AriaBot:

-> /hv help
+1. `/hv help`

-Command **/hv help** can output the help text, including all the commands that can be used by AriaBot and their corresponding functions.
+    - The command `/hv help` displays the help text, which includes a list of commands that can be used with AriaBot, along with their corresponding functions.

-> /hv auto arena
+2. `/hv auto arena`

-Command **/hv auto arena** can automatically select the latest arena in the arena selecting panel.
+    - The command `/hv auto arena` automatically selects the latest arena from the arena selection panel.

-- The bot will check whether random encounter battle is ready, if true, it will tackle random encounter battle first.
+    - The bot will check if a random encounter battle is ready.
+If true, it will prioritize tackling the random encounter battle first.

-- The routine of selecting arena and its corresponding automatic battle will be run twice.
+    - The routine of selecting the arena and initiating the automatic battle will be executed twice.
-    - However, if the command be executed when the previous battle is not finished, the bot will tackle the previous battle in "arena battle mode", and seem that as a normal routine mentioned above.
+        - However, if the command is executed while a previous battle is still in progress, the bot will continue with the previous battle in "arena battle mode," as part of the normal routine mentioned above.

-> /hv auto encounter
+3. `/hv auto encounter`

-Command **/hv auto encounter** can automatically select the random encounter battle, and wait for the next coming random encounter battle.
+    - The command `/hv auto encounter` automatically selects the random encounter battle and waits for the next one to occur.

-- To avoid the power of the computer or the monitor automatically shutdown, when waiting for the next coming random encounter battle, the bot will randomly move the mouse periodically.
+    - To prevent the computer or monitor from automatically shutting down during the wait for the next random encounter battle, the bot will periodically move the mouse randomly.

-> /hv once encounter
+4. `/hv once encounter`

-Command **/hv auto encounter** can automatically select the random encounter battle, but will not wait for the next coming random encounter battle, the bot will exit immediately instead.
+    - The command `/hv once encounter` automatically selects the random encounter battle but does not wait for the next one.
+Instead, the bot will exit immediately.

-> /hv arena
+5. `/hv arena`

-Command **/hv arena** can automatically continue a battle in "arena mode".
+    - The command `/hv arena` automatically continues a battle in "arena mode".

-> /hv encounter
+6. `/hv encounter`

-Command **/hv encounter** can automatically continue a battle in "random encounter mode".
+    - The command `/hv encounter` automatically continues a battle in "random encounter mode".

-> /hv help
+7. `/hv help`

-Command **/hv help** can output the help text, including all the commands that can be used by AriaBot and their corresponding functions.
+    - The command `/hv help` outputs the help text, which includes a list of commands that can be used with AriaBot and their corresponding functions.
 (Already mentioned above)

-> /hv screenshot
+8. `/hv screenshot`

-Command **/hv screenshot** can ask the bot to get a screenshot and send it through AriaBot.
-This command is useful when need to monitor the running status or check and save the situation that cause bugs.
-The screenshots caused bugs can be used as test-case to check whether the new version bot can tackle the problem right.
+    - The command `/hv screenshot` instructs the bot to capture a screenshot and send it through AriaBot.

+        - This command is useful for monitoring the running status, checking for bugs, and saving the current situation as a test case.

+        - Screenshots of situation that cause bugs can be used to verify whether the new version of the bot can handle the issue correctly.

-> /hv close
+9. `/hv close`

-Command **/hv screenshot** can ask the bot to close itself.
-Sometimes the bot is running in a wrong situation, this command can interrupt the wrong running mode.
-Additionally, this command can also be used to close the bot for saving power of the computer.
+    - The command `/hv close` instructs the bot to close itself.
+This command can be useful in situations where the bot is running incorrectly and needs to be interrupted.
+Additionally, it can be used to close the bot and save power on the computer.

 ### Attention